resbaz/resbaz2019/sydney/faqs.md

 # FAQs

+## Key Dates (subject to change)
+* 15th July: Festival Registration Open
+* 29th July: Workshop Registrations Open
+* 29th July: Compute Day Registrations Open
+* 10th Sept: ResBaz Day 1 !!!

 ## How much is registration?

-Registration is free, but for those wanting to attend the 3-day training sessions (Tuesday to Thursday), there will be a limited number of places with a $33 fee, with lunch provided.
+Registration is free, but for those wanting to attend training workshops (Tuesday to Thursday), there will be a limited number of places with a $33 fee, with lunch provided.
+Workshops on the Compute day will be free.

-## When will registrations open?

-Registrations will open around mid-July.

-To be notified when registration opens, and to keep up to date with what's happening please <a href="https://docs.google.com/forms/d/e/1FAIpQLSf84vKYZADlIzdNvAcSW9mSZbU9XYhIqZKxaRdmMDDBm5dgNQ/viewform">join our mailing list</a>.

 ## Will I need a laptop?

 If you attend a training workshop, you will generally need a laptop.
-If you attend a workshop, set up instructions will be emailed to you prior to the day.
+Set up instructions will be emailed to you prior to the day.

 ## Can I help out?